-You may be issued one of the following types of license: Standard Professional 1 (SP1, formerly Initial), Standard Professional 2 (SP2, formerly Continuing), Temporary Permit, or Provisional.
-Details regarding reciprocity and converting the SP1 to a SP2 license are provided in a later section of the web site.
+You may be issued one of the following types of license: Initial Professional License, Continuing Professional License, Alternative License, or Provisional License.
+Details regarding reciprocity and converting the Initial Professional License to a Continuing Professional License are provided by the North Carolina Department of Public Instruction.

-The SP1 is issued for a three-year period during which time the teacher must complete the Initial Licensure Program (ILP) as outlined by the State Department of Public Instruction.
+The Initial Professional License (IPL) is issued for a three-year period during which time the teacher must complete the Initial Licensure Program (ILP) as outlined by the State Department of Public Instruction.

-The SP2 is issued for a five-year period during which time teachers must complete renewal requirements (See later details on license renewals.).
+The Continuing Professional License (CPL) is issued for a five-year period during which time teachers must complete renewal requirements.